helendeng/clairos/README.md

 What you'll see: "Uvicorn running on http://127.0.0.1:8000" Leave it running!
 Don't close this window

 # Terminal 3: Frontend (The Website)
-What it does: Shows the pretty interface you see in your browser How to start: bash
+What it does: Shows the pretty interface you see in your browser.
+How to start:
+bash
 export PATH="/usr/local/bin:$PATH"
 cd ~/clairos/pii-demo-project